TonyPescy/Shanni-s-Sanctuary/README.md

 # Shanni's Sanctuary
 ## Description
 This is a simple and small text-based adventure game.
-It has a labyrinth with rooms that are generated in the same path everytime, however every rooms encounter are randomized.
+It has a labyrinth with rooms that are generated in a pre-determined path everytime, however every individual room encounter is randomized from a set list.
 The starting room and ending rooms are not randomized.
 The player has to manage their inventory with limited space and their health points as they navigate Shanni's Sanctuary.
 The goal of the player is to escape the labryinth with their lives and get back to their regular lifestyle.

 ## Authors
 Tony Pescatore (TonyPescy)

 Nick Pescatore (NAP1313)

 ## Table of Contents
 [Rooms](#Rooms)